xmartlabs/Opera/README.md

 ## Examples

-Follow these 3 steps to run Example project: Clone Opera repository, open Opera workspace and run the *Example* project.
+Follow these 4 steps to run Example project:

-You can also experiment and learn with the *Opera Playground* which is contained in *Opera.workspace*.
+* Clone Opera repository,
+* Run the build_dependencies.sh shell script (you must have [carthage](https://github.com/Carthage/Carthage) installed).
+Optionally, you can specify the platforms you want to build - iOS, tvOS, OSX - via the --platform parameter.
+* Open Opera workspace
+* Run the *Example* project.

 ## Installation